flammie/omorfi/README.md

   (FinnTreeBank, CONLL-X compatible)
 1. `omorfi-factorise.bash`: analyse text and print out Moses factored format
 1. `omorfi-vislcg.bash`: analyse text and print out VISL CG 3 output
 1. `omorfi-analyse-tokenised.sh`: analyse pre-tokenised word-forms one per line (unlike other functions, this takes word list and not text input)
 1. `omorfi-generate.sh`: generate word-forms from omor descriptions (unlike other functions, takes analysis list as input)
+1. `omorfi-download.bash`: downloads some pre-compiled models from latest stable release (available from 20181111 onwards).

 Some functions come with lower-level interface, where you have to take care of full pipeline manually but have more control over parametres: